Is Sprout Social one of the most polished social media management tools out there?

 Metricool

 Giving detailed performance insights across blogs, social media, and even advertisements is how it generates return on investment.
+Because of the dashboard’s simplicity, tracking what works across channels is simple.

 Although it might lack Planable’s or Loomly’s collaborative capabilities, data-driven teams greatly value it.